cfhirsch/adventofcode2023/README.md

 ## Dec 12

 ### Part One:
-My implementation of this could certainly be more elegant, but I came up with the following formulation of the solution.
+My implementation of this could certainly be more elegant, but I came up with the following recursive formulation of the solution.
 Here I'll use pseudo-mathy, Haskell-like notation.

 Let C(str, list) be the number of possible arrangements on str, given list.
-Let's consider edge cases first.
+Let's consider base cases first.
 We first consider the cases where str is empty:

 - C("", []) = 1 (There is 1 way to assign zero groups of broken springs to an empty string.)
 - C("", x:xs) = 0 (There are 0 ways to assign a non-zero number of groups of broken springs to an empty string.)